borntyping/chef-search-utils/README.md

 webservers = search_nodes(:role => 'webserver')
 ```

-The functions can also be used from template resources and templates:
+The functions can also be used from template resources:

 ```ruby
 template "/tmp/test" do